Ralsei-x64/aethers-oc-efi/README.md

  - ROG Strix B550-F Wi-Fi II
  - Intel I225-V Ethernet

 The USB ports and AMD patches are tailored to my specific configuration.
 Be careful if you decide to use slightly different hardware.
+I doubt switching GPUs or CPUs will be an issue.
+However, update the core count patches to fit your CPU core count.
+WhateverGreen should take care of most GPU related patches; just make sure you're using an AMD GPU.

 **Compatible OS Versions:**
 Only macOS Sequoia 15 is tested.
 Your luck with anything newer or older will vary.